For Paru users

-TeamViewer and AnyDesk are one of the most popular applications to access any desktop remotely, whether for troubleshooting purposes or otherwise.
-However, you can also use the RustDesk application which is open source as well as available on all platforms including Windows, macOS, Android and all the Linux distributions.
-It also gives you an option to host all the servers yourself so that you can have all the privacy and freedom to do anything.
+TeamViewer and AnyDesk are some of the most popular applications to access any desktop remotely, whether for troubleshooting or otherwise.
+However, you can also use the RustDesk application, which is the best alternative to TeamViewer and AnyDesk and an open source available on all platforms, including Windows, macOS, Android, and all Linux distributions.
+It also allows you to host all the servers to have all the privacy and freedom to do anything.

-In this tutorial, I will show you the Installation process of this amazing tool, and then I will show you how can you connect to another device with this application.
+In this tutorial, I will show you the Installation process of this fantastic tool, and then I will show you how can you connect to another device with this application.

-If you are using any Arch or Arch-based distributions such as Manjaro or Endeavour OS, I’ll recommend you to install this tool directly from the AUR (Arch User Repository) using your favourite AUR helper.
+If you are using any Arch or Arch-based distributions such as Manjaro or Endeavour OS, I recommend you install this tool directly from the AUR (Arch User Repository) using your favorite AUR helper.
 Just open a Terminal and type the following command:

 # For Paru users